Introduction

 You can provide C Teleport with an access to your database and C Teleport will be pulling all necessary data from it.
 We can work with all kinds of databases, including MS SQL and MySQL.

-What can be integrated at all?
+What can be integrated ?

 We always recommend splitting integration into parts.
 It is best to begin with the easiest and fastest integration and then develop deeper integrations later.
 Here is the suggested timeline:

-- ~4 hours One seaman suggestion - Article 2.1
+1. ~4 hours Passenger suggestion - Article

-- ~4 hours Crew change data integration - Article 2.2
+2. ~4 hours Crew change data integration - Article

-1. One seaman integration (required)
+1. Passenger integration (required)

 This is the most basic integration.
 It is also the minimum required integration to start using C Teleport.
-It should take between 4 and 20 hours depending on crewing software infrastructure.
+It should take between 4 and 20 hours depending on HR software infrastructure.
 If you estimate more time, please get in touch with us to discuss options.

 Here, what crew managers will see:

-Sample set of data in JSON format
+Example message in JSON format

 [